younyokel/ComfyUI-Lora-Manager/README.md

 ## Release Notes

+### v0.8.14
+* **Virtualized Scrolling** - Completely rebuilt rendering mechanism for smooth browsing with no lag or freezing, now supporting virtually unlimited model collections with optimized layouts for large displays, improving space utilization and user experience
+* **Compact Display Mode** - Added space-efficient view option that displays more cards per row (7 on 1080p, 8 on 2K, 10 on 4K)
+* **Enhanced LoRA Node Functionality** - Comprehensive improvements to LoRA loader/stacker nodes including real-time trigger word updates (reflecting any change anywhere in the LoRA chain for precise updates) and expanded context menu with "Copy Notes" and "Copy Trigger Words" options for faster workflow

 ### v0.8.13
 * **Enhanced Recipe Management** - Added "Find duplicates" feature to identify and batch delete duplicate recipes with duplicate detection notifications during imports
 * **Improved Source Tracking** - Source URLs are now saved with recipes imported via URL, allowing users to view original content with one click or manually edit links